tdcosim/TDcoSim/docs/Example_2.md

 ### Example 1: Dynamic Case Study with Single Distribution System with different DER penetration and no disturbances

 In this test study, different penetration level of DERs within one distribution system connected to a transmission bus is studied.
 The purpose of this study is to test the ability of the tool to properly initialize all the dynamic components of the system.
-Without any disturbance introduced in the system through changes in operating point or faults, it is expected that the responses observed at the various point in the system be a flat profile.
+Without any disturbance introduced in the system through changes in operating point or faults, it is expected that the responses observed at the various point in the system be a flat profile if the state of the various components are properly initialized.

 The DER configuration used in this case is as follows, where the "solarPenetartion" was incremented with 10% increment for each of the cases: